Menu Close

 Encounters with the larger residents like African buffalo and African elephant (including both forest and savannah varieties) are intermittent, and Lions are more commonly heard than seen.

 However, large herds of Ugandan kob (Uganda national animal) are common in Semliki Wildlife Reserve.
 Both protected areas are home to populations of chimpanzees.
-And while they are less habituated than those of nearby Kibale Forest, chimpanzee treks are among the activities on offer.

 The chimpanzees in the reserve are of particular interest to the scientists of Indiana University’s Semliki Chimpanzee Project, as they survive in an unusually arid habitat.